Collingwood Park, Queensland: Education

 Collingwood Park State School is a government primary (Prep-6) school for boys and girls on the corner of Burrel and Hannant Streets (27.6144°S 152.8630°E).
 In 2017, the school had an enrolment of 558 students with 45 teachers (37 full-time equivalent) and 23 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

-WoodLinks State School is a government primary (Prep-6) school for boys and girls at WoodLinks Way (27.6302°S 152.8527°E).
+Woodlinks State School is a government primary (Prep-6) school for boys and girls at Woodlinks Way (27.6302°S 152.8527°E).
 In 2017, the school had an enrolment of 608 students with 41 teachers (38 full-time equivalent) and 28 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Collingwood Park.
 The nearest secondary schools are in Redbank Plains and Bellbird Park.

-Flora and fauna

-Collingwood Park and its surrounds are within the catchment area identified as the Six Mile, Woogaroo and Goodna Creek (SWAG).
-Over 1300 species of plants, including grass trees and hoop pines, and animals including reptiles, mammals, birds, fish and insects have been recorded in the SWAG Catchment area, with approximately 90% being native species.
-Exotic, or introduced, species include: blue billygoat weed, groundsel, Chinese elm, salvinia, lantana, camphor laurel, cane toad, spotted turtle dove, common myna, fox and hare.